 I heard about this book a long time ago and considered reading it, but I resisted.
-I was hesistant about reading a book that seemed to be all about things women do wrong in business and how we should change ourselves.
+I was hesitant about reading a book that seemed to be all about things women do wrong in business and how we should change ourselves.
 It seems like a sucky premise for a book.
 I thought, “Why do I have to be the one that changes?”
-I’m awesome.
-I certainly don’t like everything and every part of who I am every day, but I generally think I’m a great time.
+I’m awesome, right?

 Besides, I thought my time would be better spent learning how to be a better marketer and letting the results speak for themselves, rather than change who I am for someone else’s definition of “professional” or “success.”

 Lolz.
 That’s mistake #1.
 In the business world, your results don’t just speak for themselves.
 You have to be an effective communicator – whether that’s through metrics, through organizing your thoughts when communicating plans, your terminology and most of all, your actions.